How to Add DNS Records on Porkbun

 Note

-If you're trying to change the DNS nameservers for your root domain, you will do so via a different process.
+If you're trying to change the DNS nameservers for your domain, you will do so in a different menu on Porkbun.
 Check out this guide for more information.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.